karimarttila/karimarttila.github.io/_posts/2018-10-29-java-man-returns-home-confused.md

 ### Prologue

-“Oh, god.
-Have I been using the wrong language all these years?”
+"Oh, god.
+Have I been using the wrong language all these years?"

 ### Introduction

-I have earlier implemented the same simple REST server using Javascript/Node and Clojure for educational purposes to learn those languages (see my previous blog posts: Javascript/Node: “[Java Man’s Unholy Quest in the Node Land](https://medium.com/@kari.marttila/java-mans-unholy-quest-in-the-node-land-958e61da0451)” and Clojure: “[Become a Full Stack Developer with Clojure and ClojureScript!](https://medium.com/@kari.marttila/become-a-full-stack-developer-with-clojure-and-clojurescript-c58c93479294)”).
+I have earlier implemented the same simple REST server using Javascript/Node and Clojure for educational purposes to learn those languages (see my previous blog posts: Javascript/Node: "[Java Man's Unholy Quest in the Node Land](https://medium.com/@kari.marttila/java-mans-unholy-quest-in-the-node-land-958e61da0451)" and Clojure: "[Become a Full Stack Developer with Clojure and ClojureScript!](https://medium.com/@kari.marttila/become-a-full-stack-developer-with-clojure-and-clojurescript-c58c93479294)").
 Now I implemented the same web server using Java.
-I have been programming Java for some 20 years, so I didn’t do this exercise to learn Java.
+I have been programming Java for some 20 years, so I didn't do this exercise to learn Java.
 I mainly wanted to implement the Simple Server using Java just to compare the Java implementation with Javascript/Node and Clojure implementations.
 Actually it has been quite fun to implement the exact same functionality using three different languages — you get a funny deja vu feeling and can really compare the different languages when you have used them to implement the exactly same thing (something you never can do in corporate life).

 You can find the project in [**Github**](https://github.com/karimarttila/java/tree/master/webstore-demo/simple-server).